domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-innovations.md

 Create system for journalists that tallies citations aka references (similar to the systems that track citations of scientific publications).

-A rubber glove putter onner device you stick your hand into to easily don rubber gloves.
+A rubber glove putter onner device you stick your hand into to easily don rubber gloves. --Credit to T.R.S.

 3D printer for smells.
 The printer would have a number of cartridges containing the chemicals of different smells.

+Social Bubble app for managing social connections in the physical world during a global pandemic. --Credit to J.H.F.